syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ![ContextMenu for header in treegrid WPF ](ContextMenu_images/ContextMenu_img2.png)

-While binding the menu item using CommandBinding you can get the parameter as TreeGridColumnContextMenuInfo which contains the particular GridColumn.
+When binding the menu item using CommandBinding, you can get the parameter as TreeGridColumnContextMenuInfo, which contains a particular GridColumn.

 {% tabs %}
 {% highlight xaml %}